A numerical approach to particle creation in accelerating toy models: Numerical results

-with $\Omega=\abs{K_{CMC}}(1-r^2)/6$ the usual conformal factor.
-Our results confirm that the KG product remains conserved only when the signal is fully contained in the domain.
-Any deviation from time-independence arises from numerical effects or physical fluxes crossing domain boundaries (signal entering or leaving the domain), as can be observed on Figure \ref{fig:Inv_KG_zoomed}.
-The "constant" KG product computed on most hyperboloidal slices gives the same value as when computing the KG product along $\scri^-$ and $\scri^+$, as can be seen on Table \ref{tab:KGProductatnullinfty}, further showing that the KG product remains unchanged irrespective of the hypersurface where it is computed.
-The no potential case exhibits the best KG conservation, since the signal does not scatter and remains entirely within the domain for longer.
-For cases with potentials, the scattering of the signal makes part of it leave the domain earlier.
+{Our results are summarized in Fig.~\ref{fig:Inv_KG_zoomed} and Table~\ref{tab:KGProductatnullinfty}.} They confirm that the Klein–Gordon (KG) product remains conserved only when the entire signal is contained within the computational domain.
+Any departure from strict time-independence originates from numerical inaccuracies or physical fluxes crossing the numerical domain boundaries (i.e., portions of the signal entering or leaving the grid), as illustrated in Fig.~\ref{fig:Inv_KG_zoomed}.
+The nearly constant value of the KG norm computed on most hyperboloidal slices agrees with that obtained along $\scri^-$ and $\scri^+$, as shown in Table~\ref{tab:KGProductatnullinfty}, further confirming that the KG product remains invariant regardless of the hypersurface on which it is evaluated.

+The case with a vanishing potential barrier shows the best KG conservation, since the signal does not scatter and remains entirely within the domain for longer.
+For non-trivial potential barriers, the scattering causes part of the signal to leave the domain earlier, leading to small deviations from perfect conservation.

 In scenarios where the signal becomes trapped by the potential, the KG product at $\scri^+$ cannot fully match that at $\scri^-$ without a longer evolution time.
-This mismatch is most notable in the center-changing potential case, showing a relative error of about 1.460\%.
+This mismatch is most notable in the shaking potential case, showing a relative error of about 1.460\%.

+\adr{This test on the time-independence of the KG product verifies that our numerical framework respects the unitarity of the scalar field theory, and ensures that the total particle number predicted in equation (\ref{totalN}) will produce finite numbers.}